weizman/temp-website/page-what-is-a-realm-in-js.md

 </script>
 ```

-In the example above we show how a scope can be defined using javascript, but what if we write a javascript program that also declares variables, but does so without actually declaring a scope?
+In the example above we show how a scope can be defined using JavaScript, but what if we write a JavaScript program that also declares variables, but does so without actually declaring a scope?

 This is known as "top level declarations" - everything that is declared (or runs in general) outside of any defined scopes is under the default [outer most scope](https://tc39.es/ecma262/#sec-global-environment-records), which is the **global** execution environment.